The best things to do in Florence, the famous and artistic capital of Tuscany.

 The pizza here is absolutely incredible, and a classic Margherita costs six euros.

-You can watch the chefs mold the dough, spread the sauce, toss on the toppings and throw them in the giant oven at incredible speed, and every pizza is cooked to perfection.
+You can watch the chefs mold the dough, spread the sauce, toss on the toppings and throw them in the giant oven at incredible speed.
+Every pizza is cooked to perfection.

-For a taste of nature in Florence, pay seven euros to stroll through the greenery of the Boboli Gardens.
+For a taste of nature in Florence, stroll through the greenery of the Boboli Gardens.

-The gardens are also free on the first Sunday of the Month, though of course the line is always super long.
+The Boboli Gardens are also free on the first Sunday of the Month.
+However, the line is always super long.

-The 7 euros is worth it otherwise but if you don’t feel like paying and still want somewhere to relax in the sun, the slanted concrete right in front of the Pitti Palace and Boboli Gardens is a popular spot to chill out and picnic.
+The 7 euros entry fee is worth it, and it’s even better to reserve a skip-the-line ticket.
+But if you don’t feel like paying and still want somewhere to relax in the sun, the slanted concrete right in front of the Pitti Palace and Boboli Gardens is a popular spot to chill out and picnic.

 11. Sample Food At Mercato Centrale

-For the biggest conglomeration of amazing food, visit the Mercado Centrale.
+For the biggest conglomeration of amazing food, visit the Mercato Centrale, or Central Market.

 On the first floor, you will find fresh produce, dried fruit and nuts, and little shops selling olive oil, balsamic vinegar, truffle spreads, packaged pasta, and desserts.

-The second floor of the market has more ready-to-eat food where you can order a fancy sit-down meal or a quick pasta or panini to take away.
+The second floor of the Central Market has more ready-to-eat food.
+Order a fancy sit-down meal or a quick pasta or panini to take away.

 12. Walk Along Ponte Vecchio

-This picturesque bridge that arcs over the Arno River has been standing since Roman times and is known for its shops that run along the sides.
+Ponte Vecchio is a bridge that arches over the Arno River.
+It has been standing since Roman times and is known for its shops that run along the sides.

 Though the stores mainly sell sparkling jewelry worth more than most people can afford, it’s fun to window shop and imagine what the stores on this bridge were like hundreds of years ago.

-The best views of the bridge are from the perpendicular streets that line the river, and from the neighboring bridge, Ponte Santa Trinita.
+The best views of Ponte Vecchio are from the perpendicular streets that line the river, and from the neighboring bridge, Ponte Santa Trinita.

-A couple of days is definitely enough time to cover all these wonderful activities in Florence.
+A couple of days is definitely enough time to cover all these wonderful Florence activities.

-So if you find yourself with extra time and want to embark on a day trip, here are two options:
+So if you find yourself with extra time and want to embark on a day trip from Florence, here are two options:

 13a.
 Wine Tasting in Tuscany

-Tuscany is one of the most famous wine-producing regions in Italy and the world.
+Tuscany is one of the most famous wine-producing regions in the world.

 With lush green countryside and endless hills of vineyards and olive trees, venturing outside Florence means you will see stunning natural scenery.